Some essential dvice and top tips on how to care for your cat as he ventures into the golden years of his life.

 This can be sign of several common diseases that may develop in older cats, such as diabetes, hyperthyroidism and kidney disease, so an increase in thirst is a really important sign to look out for.
 With an indoor cat it is usually pretty easy to spot changes in water intake.
 Whether the cat lives predominately indoors or not, it is often changes in drinking pattern that are most noticeable - such as seeing a cat drinking more frequently, or from water sources that he did not previously use.

-This is another key sign that can be difficult to spot when the cat is being seen every day.
+This is another key sign that can be difficult to spot.
 Longhaired cats may also lose a significant amount of body weight without anyone noticing.
-Many owners instinctively think of worms as the most likely cause, but in my experience this is very rare in older cats — there are many more significant problems, such as hyperthyroidism, diabetes or cancer, which can be the cause.
+Many owners instinctively think of worms as the most likely cause, but this is very rare in older cats - there are many more significant problems, such as hyperthyroidism, diabetes or cancer, which can be the cause.
 Weighing a cat regularly throughout his life and keeping a record of how he changes can be a simple method of picking up problems early on.

 The chances of most types of cancer developing in cats increases with age, although not all tumours are cancerous - and even those that are can often be treated successfully.
 Get into the habit of checking your cat regularly for any abnormal swellings, and if you notice any, get them checked out promptly.